piyushpandey955/CodeVis/01_README.md

 ## 💼 Business & Partnerships

-CodeVis is designed as a commercial product for:
+CodeAtlas is designed as a commercial product for:
 - **EdTech Companies** - White-label solutions
 - **Universities** - Campus-wide licenses
 - **Bootcamps** - Interactive curriculum